 In general, there are no merger, joint venture or acquisition preapproval requirements.
-Likewise, there is no legal requirement to notify the Competition Court of these matters, whether before or after such transactions (notwithstanding the requirement of obtaining Subtel's prior approval for any concession transfer that could be implicit in a merger).
+Likewise, there is no legal requirement to notify the Competition Court of these matters, whether before or after such transactions are closed (notwithstanding the requirement of obtaining Subtel's prior approval for any concession transfer that could be implicit in a merger).

-However, any act or agreement related to a change in the property of media operated under concessions or permits granted by the state (ie, OTBS, CATV and RBTS stations) shall be previously notified to the National Antitrust Attorney for the issuance by such authority - within the term of 30 days - of a report about any effects on free competition.
-If the report rejects the relevant transaction, the National Antitrust Attorney shall file a consultation in this regard before the Competition Court, which shall ultimately approve or reject the transaction.
-If the National Antitrust Attorney does not issue the above-mentioned report within 30 days from the corresponding notice, it shall be understood that the National Antitrust
+However, any act or agreement related to a change in the property of media operated under concessions or permits granted by the state (ie, OTBS, CATV and RBTS stations) shall be previously notified to the national antitrust attorney for the issuance by such authority - within the term of 30 days - of a report about any effects on free competition.
+If the report rejects the relevant transaction, the national antitrust attorney shall file a consultation in this regard before the Competition Court, which shall ultimately approve or reject the transaction.
+If the national antitrust attorney does not issue the above-mentioned report within 30 days from the corresponding notice, it shall be understood that the national antitrust attorney has no objection to it.
+Notwithstanding that, as a general rule, there is no pre-merger control in Chile, parties interested in a potential merger, joint venture or acquisition may voluntarily concur before the Competition Court and request the opinion of the court on whether the intended merger, joint venture or acquisition is against free competition.
+In this regard, during the past few years there have been two relevant cases of voluntary pre-merger inquiries: